 - Made AYP for SPS Component indicates whether a school has made Adequate Yearly Progress by having a Growth SPS at or above 45. - Made AYP for Subgroup Component indicates whether a school has made Adequate Yearly Progress by meeting requirements in test participation, academic performance, and an additional academic indicator (attendance or non-dropout rate) for all required subgroups.

-School Characteristics and Accountability Information of Red River Parish
+School Characteristics and Accountability Information of St. John the Baptist Parish